AlexsLemonade/scpca-nf/external-data-instructions.md

 ### Libraries with additional feature data (CITE-seq or cellhash)

-Libraries with additional feature data runs such as CITE-seq or cellhash tags will require a file containing the barcode IDs and sequences.
+Libraries processed using multiple modalities, such as addition of CITE-seq or cellhash tags, will require a file containing the barcode IDs and sequences.
 This is a tab separated file with one line per barcode and no header.
 The first column will contain the barcode or antibody ID and the second column the barcode nucleotide sequence.
-The file location will be defined by the `feature_barcode_file` for each library as listed in the [metadata file](#prepare-the-metadata-file); multiple libraries can and should use the same `feature_barcode_file` if the same feature barcode sequences are expected.
+The file location should be specified in the `feature_barcode_file` column for each library as listed in the [metadata file](#prepare-the-metadata-file); multiple libraries can and should use the same `feature_barcode_file` if the same feature barcode sequences are expected.

 ### Multiplexed (cellhash) libraries